harshitg123/Drum-Kit/README.md

 # Drum-Kit
-Produce a Sound whenever Click or particular Key pressed on Button
+Produce a Sound whenever Clicked or particular Key pressed